lunarc/lunarc_docs/docs/batch_system.md

 OpenMP jobs using shared memory
 -------------------------------

-To run a shared memory code using OpenMP on Alarik, you specify the number of cores you require using --tasks-per-node option of sbatch.
+To run a shared memory code using OpenMP on Aurora, you specify the number of cores you require using --tasks-per-node option of sbatch.
 In this case you have to request placement on a single node with the “-N 1” option.
 In this example we call the executable “processor_omp” to